andersenbel/near-carrd-donate/README.md

 Near Carrd Donate Module
 ==========

-Carrd Donate Module is a charity fundraising project with a rating of philanthropists.
+Near Donate Module for Carrd CMS is a charity fundraising project with a rating of philanthropists.
 It has some features.
 Login with Near protocol.
 Opportunity to donate a certain amount Near.
 Users can also see the latest donation transactions and the top 5 philanthropists.

-How it works see on the [video](https://www.youtube.com/watch?v=tMpGK9lEoAI) (it is a draft yet)
+How it works see on the [video](https://www.youtube.com/watch?v=GHJN7xU5reU)

 Prepare Near contract
 ==========